Humans Still Can Live Without These Organs

 If not treated properly, leakage of the spleen can cause death.
 But humans can survive even though they have no spleen.
-Because the main function of the spleen, which is a recycling of red blood cells, stores white blood cells and platelets can be replaced by liver and lymphoid tissue.
+Because the main function of the spleen, which is the recycling of red blood cells, stores white blood cells, and platelets can be replaced by the liver and lymphoid tissue.

-The stomach is certainly an important organ of the body, because the digestive system works here.
-Stomach functions to break food, absorption, and secretions.
+The stomach is certainly an important organ of the body because the digestive system works here.
+The stomach functions to break food, absorption, and secretions.
 But if the stomach has to be removed, as is the case with an English woman for consuming a liquid nitrogen-containing cocktail, then the doctor has to attach the esophagus to the small intestine so that the digestive process stays on.
 After recovery, the woman can eat normally even though supplemented with vitamin supplements.

 The removal of either a testicle or an ovary may be caused by cancer or trauma due to an accident or too much exercise.
 Research even shows, women with one ovary removed will not shorten life expectancy.
-Uniquely, the man who lifted one testisnya actually have a longer life expectancy.
+Uniquely, the man who lifted one of the testicles actually has a longer life expectancy.

 The large intestine is the organ that serves to absorb water and compact the leftover food to be removed from the body.
 Cancer can make a person lose part or all of his or her great weight, and therefore removal of the colon may be done.
 But people can recover after undergoing surgery despite experiencing changes in diet and bowel habits.

-Gall bladder is constantly produced by the liver to break down fat, but when it is not needed in the digestion, bilirubin will be stored in the gallbladder.
+The gall bladder is constantly produced by the liver to break down fat, but when it is not needed in the digestion, bilirubin will be stored in the gallbladder.
 When the intestines detect fat, the hormone is released, causing the gallbladder to contract, forcing the bile to digest fats.
 However, excess fat can form gallstones, and when it can not work properly, the gallbladder should be removed.
-Even so humans can still live.
+Even so, humans can still live.

-Appendix is a part that may be considered trivial because of unknown function but this part is home to good bacteria for the intestine.
-Appendix can cause digestive problems such as swelling and blockage.
+The appendix is a part that may be considered trivial because of unknown function but this part is home to good bacteria for the intestine.
+The appendix can cause digestive problems such as swelling and blockage.
 Even so, human life will not have much effect if this part is lifted.